eywalker/Lviv-2021/README.md

 ## Most importantly, you can launch the Jupyter notebook for the workshop in Colab by clicking on the badge below!
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/eywalker/LVIV-2021/blob/main/notebooks/DeepLearing%20in%20Neuroscience.ipynb)

+## Acknowledgements
+Big thanks to Zhuokun Ding from Baylor College of Medicine and Suhas Shrinivasan from the University of Göttigen for their immense help in preparing and testing the course material!